Catamorphisms

 show the deeper (recursive) layers underneath an element.
 In the above visualization we

-.
+have 4 and underneath it 2 and 6.
 But we also can think of a list in such a way.

-.
+We have 1 and we have the recursive child 2.
 Instead of thinking of traversing a list

 from left-to-right or right-to-left, we look at the folder-function, and we describe